ues-io/uesio/README.md

 # Uesio apps deployment

 **Uesio apps** such as the **uesio crm** are applications which can be plugged into the uesio system.
-These uesio apps are located in the `uesioapps` directory which is located under the `libs` folder.
+These uesio apps are located in the `apps` directory which is located under the `libs` folder.

 For plugging such an application into uesio, you have to deploy it, **obviously after having built it**.
 This deployment process is done by the `cli`.

 ```
-cd ./libs/uesioapps/crm && uesio deploy
+cd ./libs/apps/uesio/crm && uesio deploy

 // or
-npm run nx -- deploy uesioapps-crm
+npm run nx -- deploy apps-uesio-crm

 // or, if you have nx globally
-nx deploy uesioapps-crm
+nx deploy apps-uesio-crm
 ```

-The `uesio` lib under `uesioapps` does **not** need to be **deployed**.
+The `uesio` lib under `apps/uesio` does **not** need to be **deployed**.
 The backend is directly accessing the related files part of that lib.

 An **app bundle** is a screenshot or version of a specific uesio app.